 However… they committed a terrible mistake.

-Due to political reasons, lots of Eastern countries boycotted this Olympic games.
+Due to political reasons, lots of countries boycotted this Olympic games.

 And these countries were some of the best ones in several Olympic disciplines.

-Without these countries participating in the games, U.S had been able to win much more medals than expected.
+Without these countries participating in the games, U.S won much more medals than expected.

 And what about McDonalds campaign?